Theory & Practice of Injection Therapy

 Entry requirement:

-2. Access to MSK patients while attending the course
+- Access to MSK patients while attending the course

-3. Clinical experience of at least 3 years, in which at least 1 year clinical experience in MSK
+- Clinical experience of at least 3 years, in which at least 1 year clinical experience in MSK

-• Evidence of relevant post-graduate MSK training/ courses with
+- Evidence of relevant post-graduate MSK training/ courses/ modules with Higher Education Institutes and/ or

-• Evidence of AP MSK standards
+- Evidence of the UK AP MSK standards and/or

 Online resources